lyndseybrowning/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: January 29, 2017

+**Today's Progress**: Wrote a blog post about my learnings with Unit Testing, did some more reading and learning.

 ### Day 19: January 27, 2017

 **Today's Progress**: Wrote unit tests for dictionary module.